Long Day's Journey into Night (2018 film): Plot

-In the opening scene, Luo Hongwu (Huang Jue) remarks to a prostitute after intercourse how he is haunted by the memory of a woman who disappeared.
-The story of his involvement with that woman is then told in a chiefly non-linear, out-of-order series of scenes that resist easy explanation.
+In the opening scene, Luo Hongwu remarks to a prostitute that he is haunted by the memory of a woman who disappeared.
+The story of his involvement with the woman is then told in a chiefly non-linear fashion.

-Luo's hometown is Kaili, where he and his friend Wildcat grew up.
-Wildcat was to sell a quantity of apples to the sadistic gangster Zuo Hongyuan (Yongzhong Chen) and enlisted Luo's help, but Luo forgot and Wildcat was later murdered by Zuo for failure to deliver.
+Luo grew up in Kaili with his friend Wildcat.
+Wildcat was to sell a cart of apples to the gangster Zuo Hongyuan and enlisted Luo's help, but Luo forgot and Wildcat was later murdered by Zuo.
 Luo eventually discovered the apple sale was a means to smuggle a gun.

-Luo, himself connected to organized crime as a casino manager, attempts to track down Zuo through his girlfriend Wan Qiwen (Tang Wei).
-Wan had been a cat burglar and had broken into a home with another woman, but they were distracted by a book with a poetry spell that could make the entire house itself spin.
-The inhabitants returned unexpectedly causing them to flee with the most valuable item they could grab; when they made it to the woods, the only thing Wan had was a green book with the poem.
-Luo finds her on a train and their initially brutal meeting turns into passion.
-The green book enters his possession when she leaves it on a wall; it is unclear if she meant to give it to him or discard it.

-Wan convinces Luo to murder Zuo in a movie theatre by shooting him through the back of his seat, and he disposes of the body in an abandoned mine.
-She disappears afterwards and is never seen again.
-Luo is able to retrace some of her steps but fails to find her.
+Luo, himself connected to organized crime as a casino manager, attempts to track down Zuo through his girlfriend Wan Qiwen.
+Wan had been a cat burglar and had broken into a home with another woman, but they were distracted by a green book with a poetry spell that could supposedly make the house itself spin.
+The inhabitants returned unexpectedly, causing them to flee with the most valuable item they could grab; the only thing Wan took was the book.
+Luo finds her on a train, and their initially brutal meeting turns into passion.
+The green book enters his possession when she leaves it on a wall.
+Wan convinces Luo to murder Zuo in a movie theatre by shooting him through the back of his seat.
+She disappears afterwards; Luo is able to retrace some of her steps but fails to find her.

 Years later, Luo returns to Kaili for his father's funeral.
-A picture in the clock that used to hang in his father's restaurant has a phone number written on the back, but it is disconnected.
-He finds Wan's burglary accomplice (Yanmin Bi) in prison for other crimes, who explains the story of the house to him and says that if he has the green book, he must have been very special to her.
+A picture in the clock that used to hang in his father's restaurant has a phone number written on the back, which leads him to Wan's former accomplice, now in prison.
+She explains the story of the house to him and says that if he has the green book, he must have been very special to her.